 All buildings and structures will be maintained during both short- and long-term temporary closures.
 Depending on use and need, some buildings may be closed for the duration of the shutdown and may not be heated.
-This will be decided at the time of the shut down, based on the anticipated duration of the shut down and the use of the building.
+This will be decided at the time of the shutdown, based on the anticipated length of the shutdown and the use of the building.
 Unused and unheated buildings will be inspected at least monthly to check for damage or deterioration.
 Damage to buildings and structures will be repaired as soon as possible after it is discovered.